SOLID

 }

-interface works as a generic type for all classes implementing it.
+The InvoicePersistence interface acts as a generic abstraction for all persistence implementations.

 public class PersistenceManager {